heirs/heirsofavalon.org/content/gameplay.md

 * Connect rivers and towns with canals
 * Dredge rivers for faster and safer travel
 * Irrigate with auqueducts, canals, and wells

+## Travel ##

+Move around isles by land or sea, and enter strange realms through endlessly shifting Mists.

+* some isles can be protected, hidden from access by others, but they are the smallest and poorest.
+Every Heir starts with such an isle, but is not forced to stay or keep it protected.
+* certain ships, priests, and Mist Beacons can improve the chance of a mist leading to a desired destination
+* Mist Gates can be built to prevent a desirable Mist from shifting away, but they can also be broken